 6. Volunteer or Offer Support to Someone in Need

-Volunteering is a great way to improve your spiritual wellness for a number of reasons.
+Volunteering is a great way to improve your spiritual wellness for many reasons.
 Not only does it involve some level of community engagement, but it’s also associated with improved overall mental health and provides a sense of purpose and meaning.
 It helps you feel like you’re part of something bigger than yourself: a collective effort to do good in the world, however you define that.

 This is especially true for older individuals, although these benefits are not limited to any age bracket or demographic.
 Likewise, the manner in which you volunteer doesn’t really matter.
 What matters most is deciding on a cause that has meaning to you and then working to further it.